markusmobius/Crowdsourcr/doc_sphinx/usage/installation.rst

 amount of information that will let you pass to the next screen.
 On the next screen select "Web application", choose a name and click "Create".
 Enter information similar to that in the following image, replacing the domain appropriately.
+If you want to do local testing add ``http://localhost:8080`` as authorized domain (if you are running on port 8080) and ``http://localhost:8080/admin/loing`` as authorized redirect URI.
 Note carefully the trailing slash in the "Authorized Redirect URI" and the ``http`` rather than ``https``.
 Authentication will not work if either of these are missing.

 .. figure:: ../doc_img/crowdsourcer_google_oauth.png